Talent Attraction Senior Advisor

 A creative individual who is self-motivated, commercial and strives for excellence.
 Able to adapt to change and demonstrate agility and flexibility when direction or priorities shift

-One team mind-set, demonstrating an understanding of the value and ability to develop high quality, trust-based, seamless working relationships
+One team mind-set - demonstrates an understanding of the value and ability to develop, high quality, trust-based working relationships

 Puts the customer and business strategy at the heart of decision with the ability to guide leaders through choices to best suit business requirements

-Achieve results in a team led, metrics and deadline driven environment, with the ability to apply business acumen and clearly link value to business results e.g. improved decision making, focus on DE&I
+Achieve results in a team led, metrics and deadline driven environment, with the ability to apply business acumen and clearly link value to business results e.g. improved decision making, DE&I

+Strong interpersonal and communication skills, with the ability to effectively collaborate with internal teams and external vendors.

 Travel Requirement